 Mortgage Process Steps

 A computer process saying is “junk in junk out.”
 It’s the same thing when buying a home.
 Beginning with a “junky” application will cause “junky” results in the end.
-So, no matter the choice of completing the application, involve your loan officer and follow this advice.
+So, stay in close contact with your loan officer, ask questions, and complete the application with accuracy to set yourself up for a streamlined mortgage experience.

 Mortgage Pre-Approval Process Explained

-Once credit is pulled, lenders usually run the application and credit report through an automated pre-approval system like Fannie Mae (Desktop Underwriter) or Freddie Mac (Loan Prospector).
+Once your credit is pulled, lenders usually run the application and credit report through an automated pre-approval system like Fannie Mae (Desktop Underwriter) or Freddie Mac (Loan Prospector).
 These systems provide a mortgage pre-approval within minutes.
 A solid pre-approval tells a buyer which items are required for full underwriting approval and closing.
 Plus, it allows a buyer to start the home shopping process.
-Although, sometimes the buyer already has a home picked out by now.
-That’s okay too.

 Just remember, for the best and most accurate pre-approval findings, it still starts with a complete and precise application.
 This part is on the buyer and the loan officer.
 The better this small team works together, the better the results.